-In order to recieve the Tennessee Promise Scholarship, student must:
+In order to receive the Tennessee Promise Scholarship, student must:

-- Complete an initial applications by November 1 of their senior year in high school.
+- Complete an initial application by November 1 of their senior year in high school.

-- Graduate from a Tennessee high school and enroll at an eligible Tennessee community or technical college.
+Graduate from a Tennessee high school or boarding high school and enroll at an eligible Tennessee community or technical college.

 - Apply to DSCC and complete all admissions requirements.

 - Enroll and attend at least 12 credit hours per semester.
 Exceptions to the 12 hour rule can be made if it is the last semester prior to graduation, there is a documented disability on file, enrolled full time in the Nursing Program, or in the only class available for a particular semester.
 Please contact firstname.lastname@example.org if one of these exceptions applies.

 Students graduating early must meet the following requirements: